tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

     ```
 6. After these changes NVIDIA Jetson Orin AGX cannot boot from its internal eMMC.
 It will boot from the USB device with the correct partition labels.

 ---

 ## Building Ghaf Image for NXP i.MX 8QM-MEK

 Before you begin, check device-independent [prerequisites](./build_and_run.md#prerequisites).

-In the case of i.MX8, Ghaf deployment consists of creating a bootable SD card with a first-stage bootloader (Tow-Boot) and USB media with the Ghaf image.:
+In the case of i.MX8, Ghaf deployment consists of creating a bootable SD card with a first-stage bootloader (Tow-Boot) and USB media with the Ghaf image:

 1. To build and flash [**Tow-Boot**](https://github.com/tiiuae/Tow-Boot) bootloader: